-A cookie is a small text file stored on your device by the website you are visiting.
-It helps the website to remember information about your device and how you use the website.
-We use this information to make your visit to our site as easy and useful as possible.
+A cookie is a small text file stored on your device (computer, tablet or smartphone) by the website you are visiting.
+These files collect and store information about your browsing preferences and website usage.
+We use this information to improve your website experience by making visits to momentum.co.za easy and helpful.

 What type of cookies do we use on our website?

 We use a combination of first-party and third-party cookies.

 - First-party cookies: Originate from our website’s domain – momentum.co.za.

 - Third-party cookies: Originate from third-party domains other than our site.
 They are used to share information with our third-party advertising platforms to serve you adverts and content that you may be interested in and helps us understand how you’ve reached our website.

 - Strictly necessary: These cookies are essential for operating our website by enabling core functionalities.